-Moab is a popular destination for Denverites, Coloradans, and plenty of other of my neighbors out west.
+Moab is a popular destination for Denverites, Coloradans, and plenty of my other neighbors out west.
 If you haven’t made a road trip to this desert destination, put it on your list!
 The only challenge is deciding what sights to see (and resigning yourself to the fact that the town is way less cool than all of the crazy awesome nature surrounding it).

 Yes, Moab the town is not my cup of tea.
 The Main Street is a four-lane highway that isn’t the most pedestrian-friendly.
 There are long waits to cross the street and lots of traffic noise since there are semis and off-roaders galore driving through.
 There are huge crowds and a lot of tourist trap restaurants and stores.